SerratedSharp/CSharpWasmRecipes/README.md

 Console.WriteLine("Class string: " + elementClasses);
 ```

 Now any static method can implement instance semantics by taking a JSObject as its first parameter, and in turn calling the instance method on the JSObject.
-This could be evolved into a wrapper class that holds the JSObject as an internal field and exposes instance methods to present a more netural interface.
+This could be evolved into a wrapper class that holds the JSObject as an internal field and exposes instance methods to present a more natural interface.

 #### Using WebAssemblyRuntime IJSObject and InvokeJSWithInterop